kpvdr/amqp-build-trigger/README.md

+# NOTICE: THIS IS NO LONGER THE CANONICAL SOURCE
+## This project is now hosted on the [Jenkins Plugins](https://wiki.jenkins.io/display/JENKINS/AMQP+Build+Trigger+Plugin) site.

 # AMQP Build Trigger for Jenkins
 This Jenkins plugin will trigger builds when AMQP messages are received from AMQP message sources (typically a broker with a queue or topic).
 Each job may specify one or more AMQP sources from which to recieve messages.
 If any AMQP message is received from any of the configured sources, then a build is triggered.